udacity/dand-workshops/README.md

   If you'd like to learn more about version control and using `git` from the command line, take a look at our [free course: Version Control with Git](<https://in.udacity.com/course/version-control-with-git--ud123>)

-- Create (and activate) a new environment, named `cv-env` with Python 3.6.
+- Create (and activate) a new environment, named `dand-env` with Python 3.6.
 If prompted to proceed with the install `(Proceed [y]/n)` type y.

   - **Linux** or **Mac**:

   ```
-  conda create -n cv-env python=3.6
+  conda create -n dand-env python=3.6
-  source activate cv-env
+  source activate dand-env
   ```

   - **Windows**:

   ```
-  conda create --name cv-env python=3.6
+  conda create --name dand-env python=3.6
-  activate cv-env
+  activate dand-env
   ```